rikaklassen/fundraising/texts/buymeacoffee.md

 Note: Bestie needs a knee brace to function at work tonight.
 Or help her directly here: paypal.me/bglamours.

 Confirmation Message: Thank you for making bestie's life easier!
+#### Cat Fund
+##### Gift a cat tree (to bestie's kitty)
+Price: $180

+Note: Bestie wants a cat tree for Nala!
+Or contribute to the kitty fund here: paypal.me/bglamours

+Confirmation Message: Thank you for spoiling Nala!